About Wayne High School

 Wayne offers a strong business program, complete with dual credit and an internship program.

-District’s Air Force Junior Reserve Training Corps (JROTC) Program is a military program ran by Wayne which enable students to learn the values of citizenship, service, personal responsibility and more.
+The Air Force Junior Reserve Training Corps (JROTC) Program is a military program which enables students to learn the values of citizenship, service, personal responsibility and more.

 New Tech Academy

-Students at New Tech learn in a project-based learning environment rather than traditional approaches.
+Students at New Tech learn in a project-based learning environment rather than traditional classrooms.

 Students use real world technologies and complete real world projects that reinforce 21st Century Skills.